lindbrook/cholera/docs/notes/duplicate.missing.cases.notes.md

 Geometric interpolation: in 2 dimensions
 ----------------------------------------

-Because stacks lie in two dimensional space and because we need to respect geographical features like roads, the actual interpolation is a bit more complicated.
+Because the stacks lie in two dimensional space and because we need to respect geographical features like roads, the actual interpolation is a bit more complicated.

 Consider the example of the "missing" observation that lies between cases 32 and 122.
-Just as with the one dimensional example, the "missing" observation should be located one *unit* away from case 32.
+Just as in the one dimensional example, the "missing" observation should be located one *unit* away from case 32.
 The difference in two dimensions is that it needs to be located one *unit* away from case 32 (at the red "x") as measured along the line that runs through the stack's axis (black dotted line).

 <img src="duplicate.missing.cases.notes_files/figure-markdown_github/unnamed-chunk-11-1.png" style="display: block; margin: auto auto auto 0;" />

-To compute the coordinates for the "missing" case, I find the points of intersection between a circle and line.
-The circle is simple: its center is the case or reference point (case 32), and its radius is the desired multiple of the *unit* distance, which is 1 in this example.
-The line is more complicated: it's the line that runs through the stack's axis.
+To compute the coordinates for the "missing" case, I'm literally computing the points of intersection between a circle and line.

+The circle is simple: it's center is the case serving as the reference point (case 32); its radius is the desired multiple of the *unit* distance, which is 1 in this example.

+The line is equally simple, in theory: it's the line that runs through the stack's axis.

-What makes the line complicated is that the bars in the stacks in Dodson and Tobler are generally *not* perfectly aligned.
-To ensure that there is only one unique axis for any stack, I impose two constraints: 1) a stack must lie along an axis that is orthogonal to the road (line segment) where the stack is located[1]; and 2) the axis must pass through the reference point, the bar at the base of the stack (i.e., the bar closest to the stack's home road segment).
+In practice, computing the line is little complicated because the bars in the stacks are generally *not* perfectly aligned.
+To ensure that there is one, unique axis for each stack, I impose two constraints: 1) a stack must lie along the axis that is orthogonal to the road (line segment) where the stack is located[1]; and 2) the axis must pass through the bar at the base of the stack (i.e., the bar closest to the stack's home road segment).

 As a consequence, the line drawn through the stack's axis will pass through the circle's center:

 <img src="duplicate.missing.cases.notes_files/figure-markdown_github/unnamed-chunk-12-1.png" style="display: block; margin: auto auto auto 0;" />

-There will always be two points of intersection (red squares):
+There will, of course, be two points of intersection (red squares):

 <img src="duplicate.missing.cases.notes_files/figure-markdown_github/unnamed-chunk-13-1.png" style="display: block; margin: auto auto auto 0;" />

-So, finding the coordinates of the "missing" observations boils down to solving a quadratic equation and picking the appropriate solution.
+Finding the coordinates of the "missing" observations boils down to solving a quadratic equation and picking the appropriate solution.

 <img src="duplicate.missing.cases.notes_files/figure-markdown_github/unnamed-chunk-14-1.png" style="display: block; margin: auto auto auto 0;" />